emanuelpeg/Nabu/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available under the Eclipse Public License 2.0 (EPL-2.0).